How to file Minnesota’s annual report

 • Personal liability exposure

-• File current annual renewal: Submit overdue renewal with updated information
+• File the current annual renewal: Submit the overdue renewal with updated information

-• Pay reinstatement fees: $25 by mail or $45 online/in-person for corporations and LLCs (foreign entities often pay higher amounts)
+• Pay reinstatement fees: $25 by mail or $45 online/in-person for domestic corporations, LLCs, and LPs.
+Foreign corporations and LLPs face higher reinstatement fees; verify current amounts in the SOS fee schedule before filing.

-• Processing times: Same day for in-person filings, 3-5 business days online, weeks by mail
+• Processing times: Expedited while you wait for in-person filings, 3 to 5 business days online, variable turnaround by mail

 FAQs about Minnesota's annual report